-As further discussed in the notes to the financial statements, the Association has not completed a study of its common area major components sufficient to assist the Board in planning for future major repairs and replacements.
-When such a study is completed, the reasonableness of the resulting replacement reserve funding plan will be a function of the completeness of the major component list and the accuracy of the estimated quantity, useful and remaining lives, and replacement costs of those components.
+As further discussed in the notes to the financial statements, the Association has completed a study of its common area major components sufficient to assist the Board in planning for future major repairs and replacements.
+The reasonableness of the resulting replacement reserve funding plan is a function of the completeness of the major component list and the accuracy of the estimated quantity, useful and remaining lives, and replacement costs of those components.